John Maynard Keynes: During the Great Depression

 The Great Depression and its periods of worldwide economic hardship formed the backdrop against which the Keynesian Revolution took place.
 This image is Migrant Mother, taken by photographer Dorothea Lange in March 1936.

 Keynes had begun a theoretical work to examine the relationship between unemployment, money and prices back in the 1920s.
 The work, Treatise on Money, was published in 1930 in two volumes.
 A central idea of the work was that if the amount of money being saved exceeds the amount being invested – which can happen if interest rates are too high – then unemployment will rise.
 This is in part a result of people not wanting to spend too high a proportion of what employers pay out, making it difficult, in aggregate, for employers to make a profit.
 Another key theme of the book is the unreliability of financial indices for representing an accurate – or indeed meaningful – indication of general shifts in purchasing power of currencies over time.
 In particular, he criticised the justification of Britain's return to the gold standard in 1925 at pre-war valuation by reference to the wholesale price index.
 He argued that the index understated the effects of changes in the costs of services and labour.

 Keynes was deeply critical of the British government's austerity measures during the Great Depression.
 He believed that budget deficits during recessions were a good thing and a natural product of an economic slump.
 He wrote, "For Government borrowing of one kind or another is nature's remedy, so to speak, for preventing business losses from being, in so severe a slump as the present one, so great as to bring production altogether to a standstill."

 At the height of the Great Depression, in 1933, Keynes published The Means to Prosperity, which contained specific policy recommendations for tackling unemployment in a global recession, chiefly counter-cyclical public spending.
 The Means to Prosperity contains one of the first mentions of the multiplier effect.
 While it was addressed chiefly to the British Government, it also contained advice for other nations affected by the global recession.
 A copy was sent to the newly elected President Franklin D. Roosevelt and other world leaders.
 The work was taken seriously by both the American and British governments, and according to Robert Skidelsky, helped pave the way for the later acceptance of Keynesian ideas, though it had little immediate practical influence.
-In the 1933 London Economic Conference opinions remained too diverse for a unified course of action to be agreed upon.
+At the London Economic Conference in July 1933 opinions remained too diverse for a unified course of action to be agreed upon.

+In a lecture in Dublin in March 1933, Keynes had rehearsed two themes critical of what he described as "decadent international but individualistic capitalism", and upon which he was later to elaborate in The General Theory: